tanvirnwu/tanvirnwu/README.md

 ## About Tanvir
 Hello!
 This is Md Tanvir Islam.
-Currently, I am doing Master in Computer Science and Engineering at Sungkyunkwan University (SKKU).
+I am doing Master in Computer Science and Engineering at Sungkyunkwan University (SKKU).
 I am interested to work in a position related to Data Science and Machine Learning.<br><br><b>Reach me:</b> tanvirnwu@g.skku.edu

 ## Tech Stack
 <ul>